Rafi716/ProgrammingComponents/Tutorial1to4ReadME.md

     public float MaxStrayWaitTimer; // max time for the enemy to stray
 ```

-* And the last two variables will deal with the navmeshagent itself as well as the players location in real time so that we can manipulate the distance at which the player is detected by the enemy.
+* And the last two variables will deal with the `NavMeshAgent` itself as well as a `Transform` variable to gain the players location in real time so that we can manipulate the distance at which the player is detected by the enemy.

 ```C#
     [Header("NavMesh")]